Manisa Celal Bayar University

-Manisa Celal Bayar University or (CBU) is a public research university located in Manisa, Turkey.
-CBU traces its root back to 1959 as an independent sports and teachers' college in Manisa.
-The main campus is in Muradiye district of Manisa.
+Manisa Celal Bayar University (Manisa Celal Bayar Üniversitesi, also referred as CBU or MCBU) is a public research university located in Manisa, Turkey.
+CBU traces its roots back to 1959 as an independent sports and teachers' college in Manisa.
+The main campus is in the Muradiye district of Manisa.
 The university is composed of 14 colleges, 3 schools, and 15 vocational schools.
-As of 2017 university offers over 70 different undergraduate and over 90 graduate programs.Physical Education and Sports College is also one of oldest in Turkey that began offering sports science and physical education programs.
+As of 2017 university offers over 70 different undergraduate and over 90 graduate programs.
+Physical Education and Sports College is also one of the oldest institutions in Turkey that began offering sports science and physical education programs.

-It is one of the largest universities in Aegean Region with more than 55,000 student body and 1,156 faculty members.
+It is one of the largest universities in Aegean Region, with more than 55,000 student body and 1,156 faculty members.
 As of Fall 2017 there are 652 international students.

 History

 Early years

 The university's roots date back to 1959, when Turkish Armed Forces founded a school named Manisa Armed Forces Physical Education and Sports School.
 This school then converted to a four-year college in 1975, one of the oldest of its kind in Turkey.
 Today it is still serving as The School of Physical Education and Sports.

 In 1964 Demirci Normal School began its education in Demirci, Manisa, to train high school graduates to be teachers in various parts of Anatolia.
 Demirci normal school was then converted to a four-year degree offering education college where it continues to serve as The College of Education.

 A unique and the only one of its kind, School Of Tobacco Expertise was established in 1975 and then relocated to Akhisar, Manisa in 1987.
 Today, the school is still serving as School Of Tobacco Expertise.

 One of the first higher education in the city of Manisa came to life with Manisa Vocational School of Accounting which was founded in 1975.
 Between 1975 and 1982 its administration was under Ege University.
 From 1982 to 1992, with sports and education colleges, it was moved under Dokuz Eylül University administration.
 Today it is known as The College of Economics and Administrative Sciences.